 Need a Certificate of Insurance (COI)?

 When you need to provide a Certificate of Insurance (COI) to a current or potential client, the last thing you want is a long delay in receiving that document.
-You also don’t want to have to pay for proof of the policy, as even small expenses can add up quickly if you find yourself sending out multiple certificates.
+You also don’t want to have to pay for proof of the policy, as even small expenses can add up quickly if you find yourself sending out multiple certificates of insurance.

-That’s why biBERK gives you anytime, anywhere access to a free Certificate of Insurance whenever you need one.
+That’s why biBERK gives you anytime, anywhere access to a free biBERK Certificate of Insurance whenever you need one.
 We figure it’s the least we can do for our valued customers.
-Plus, in some instances, the ability to obtain or send a certificate promptly can make the difference between winning new business or watching a competitor get the job.
+Plus, in some instances, the ability to obtain or send an insurance certificate promptly can make the difference between winning new business or watching a competitor get the job.

 If you need to indicate what are known as "additional insureds" on the Certificate of Insurance form, just give us a call before you download the document and we'll make that change for you.

 Our customers will sometimes ask, "What is a Certificate of Insurance?"
 A Certificate of Insurance is a physical or digital document that indicates you have an active insurance policy and provides a summary of the coverage.
 These documents are sometimes called "ACORD certificates" after the nonprofit organization that provides the standardized form used by most insurers.

 The organizations or individuals you work with may require that you produce a Certificate of Insurance to show that you have coverage.
 This reassures them that if something like an injury or property damage occurs, your insurance will handle it and their risk will be minimized.
 Nobody wants to be liable for out-of-pocket payments or facing the time and expense associated with litigation because of someone else’s actions.